rigelle-cruz/rigelle-cruz/README.md

 I’m a passionate full-stack web developer with a love for blending interactive design with smooth user experiences.

-- 🌱 What I’m working on: Junction AI's email marketing personalisation product
+- 🌱 What I’m working on: Product development for Junction AI
 - 💡 What excites me: Crafting responsive, visually appealing, and interactive web applications.
 - 🤝 Let’s collaborate on: Interactive web development and UI/UX design projects.
 - 📫 Reach out to me: rigellecruz@gmail.com